Real Estate Prices and Overview

 Notable & Unique: Occupations

-There are more people living in the Prospect Ave / Garden St neighborhood
+are often the backbone of the local economy.
+In the Prospect Ave / Garden St

 The Neighbors: Income